We all notice the same thing in everyday life. >Some people naturally take charge. >Some…

 Wine & Destiny

-Winemaking, a highly respected science can help us draw some parallels
+Winemaking, a highly respected science, can help us draw some parallels

 Certain years are well known for good wines, and what is even more interesting is that different types of wine require different conditions.
-It might be a good year for a certain type of wine, but terrible for others.
+It might be a good year for a particular type of wine, but terrible for others.

 The time of the harvest is also of utmost importance.
 If you cut the grapes one week too early, or one week too late, you might ruin the whole batch.
 Once you cut the grape from the plant, the character of that wine would be determined.